 These are so-called rape drugs – which include rohypnol and scopolamine, aim at disorienting the victim, leading to prolonged unconsciousness and other severe medical conditions.

-- How to Avoid Being a Victim of Rape in Ecuador?
+- How to avoid getting raped in Ecuador?

 In order to minimize the risk of sexual assault, it’s highly recommendable to travel in groups.
 If you’re traveling alone, avoid secluded areas, especially at night.